In this article

 Lenders can’t see your ClearScore account, and your ClearScore report won't directly affect your credit worthiness.
 However, your ClearScore account shows Equifax data, which lenders do look at.

 For example, lenders can’t see the ‘positive’ and ‘negative’ factors in your ClearScore account in the exact way we have written them.
-When you apply for credit, lenders will go directly to Equifax to look at your data rather than looking at how it appears in your ClearScore account.
+When you apply for credit, such as aor , lenders will go directly to Equifax to look at your data rather than looking at how it appears in your ClearScore account.
 Bear in mind that your credit report is only one factor in a lender’s decision.
 They also look at the information on your application (e.g. job, salary, whether you’re a home owner) and any past dealings you’ve had with them.